 So, for example, say you have a very bad year on the market.
 You sell stocks for a total gain of $10,000, but sell other stocks for a total loss of $15,000.
 You could deduct the first $10,000 of those losses from your capital gains, leaving you with no taxable capital gains for the year.
 This would leave you with an excess capital loss of $5,000.

-You can claim $3,000 of those losses as deductions on your ordinary income taxes for the year.
+You can claim $3,000 of those losses as deductions against your ordinary income taxes for the year.
 Then, the following year, you can claim the remaining $2,000 as a carried-forward deduction on that year’s income taxes.

 Tax Loss Harvesting

-Finally, while a full discussion of this subject is beyond the scope of this article, with careful investing you can conduct what’s known as “tax loss harvesting.”
+Finally, while a full discussion of this subject is beyond the scope of this article, with careful investing you can conduct what’s known as tax loss harvesting.
 This is the practice of selling assets at a loss in order to maximize the deductions on your taxes.

 Usually, the best way to use tax loss harvesting is for timing your sale of already unprofitable assets.
 If you’re going to lose money on stock anyway, it can be useful to structure the sale around reducing taxable capital gains.